Why Your Marketing Emails Don’t Convert and What to Do

 1. Your email copy is weak

-Your subject line is the first thing prospects see when you email them.
-If it isn’t compelling enough, you’ll lose prospects before they get a chance to see what you’re offering in the email body.
+Your subject line is the first thing subscribers see when you email them.
+If it isn’t compelling, you’ll lose prospects before they get a chance to see what you’re offering in the body.

 Say you have a killer subject line that moves recipients to open your marketing emails.
-You’ll lose them just as quickly if your body copy fails to sell them on why they should take your offer.
+You’ll lose them just as quickly if your body copy fails to sell them on why they should take what you’re offering.

 Improving your email copy

-Regardless, the only way to improve your email copy is to learn how to write compelling copy or hire someone who does.
-A/B testing also helps you learn which copies resonate more with your audience and adjust accordingly.
+You can only improve your email copy by learning how to write compelling copy or hiring someone who does.
+A/B testing also helps you measure copy performance and adjust accordingly.

 Write better copy

 Your copy should connect with your audience and the things they care about.
-To do this, you must have a solid grasp of who they are, their pain points, and what moves them.
+To do this, you must have a solid grasp of who they are, their pain points, and their motivations.
 Otherwise, the copies you produce might be beautiful.
 But they won’t convert.

 Beyond emotional resonance, your copy must also make logical sense.
-This is especially relevant when dealing with B2B buyers who thoroughly evaluate offers and are less likely to make impulse buys.
+This is especially relevant when dealing with audiences unlikely to make impulse buys.

-Consider taking a copywriting course to learn copywriting techniques and understand the psychological impact your words have.
-This knowledge will help you choose the right words to drive the results you want.
+Consider taking a course to learn copywriting techniques and understand the psychological impact your words have.
+This knowledge will help you choose the right words and framing to drive the results you want.